 Modern governance frameworks and mechanisms

+The proper purpose of regulation is to set forth clear rules of the road for the citizens, so that business owners and workers can understand in advance what they need to do, or not do, to augment the possibilities for success within the confines of the law.
+Constructive regulation should be a helpful guide, not a punitive threat.
+Worst of all, overregulation is a stealth tax on everyone as the costs of compliance are passed along to the consumers.
+Many regulations are necessary, like those which ensure the safety of food and medicine, especially from overseas.
+But over-regulation is endemic in India, and regulation which is enforced only for bureaucrats to make corrupt money from businesses.
+Even well-intentioned regulation often has a job-crippling effect.
+That makes it all the more important for government agencies to be judicious about the impositions they create on businesses, especially small businesses.

-The heavy hand of government including the license-permit-inspector raj has produced a veritable legislative jungle.
+The heavy hand of government including the license-permit-inspector raj has produced a veritable legislative jungle in India.
 There is the original legislation, often decades old, there are subsequent amendments and rules and regulations and bylaws and ordinances and notifications issued under them scattered all over so that not even experts and lawyers are in a position to say authoritatively what the legal position is on a given subject.
 The common man lives in a state of uncertainty and is often subjected to extortion, blackmail and litigation.

 Our laws have still not been rid of obscure and obsolete provisions.
 Whether they are central or state, the laws continue to offer ample scope to 'authorities' to harass law-abiding citizens.
 For instance, a five-star hotel was harassed under the Sarai Act, 1867, which makes it mandatory for hotels to serve water to passersby.

-We will review the entire body of laws.
-Laws that serve no purpose, harass honest citizens or help criminals will be weeded out.
-Unenforceable and redundant laws will be repealed, and the burden of any laws that need to continue, reduced.

-The Jain Commission sought repeal of over 1,300 central laws (including 11 British statutes).
-The National Law Commission has also given recommendations for repeal or revision of laws.
-Yet progress has been excessively slow.

-To avoid this nuisance from being created in the future, we will cause a sunsetting provision for all laws after a period of 30 years (and regulations/ rules after 10 years)

-World-best policy and regulatory frameworks
+World-best policy and regulation making framework

-The India Policy Office will issue directives for implementation of best practice policy and regulatory frameworks.
+The India Policy Office will issue directives for implementation of best practice p`olicy and regulatory frameworks.
 Testing all polices on the basis of a world best policy framework will be made mandatory through a regulatory impact statement.

 The outline of such a framework is provided below: